Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Overview of results

+Diffusion of the clump within one environment coexist with the presence of abrupt transitions from one map to another.
+In such transitions, the clump of localized activity in the first environment disappear and reform in another environment, where the activity is now localized, and diffusion can resume.
+We show some examples of transitions in Section \ref{transit}.
+Disappearance and reformation take place at environment-specific place positions, corresponding to local ressemblances of the environments \cite{Rosay13}.
+Small values of $N$, which favor diffusion, make transitions more likely to occur, too.
+Diffusion within maps and transitions between maps are therefore two competing phenomena, both very important for the mobility of the clump.

 The results above were obtained in the absence of any external input.
 In the presence of an external force the clump may however easily move, with a finite velocity.
 We have investigated the dependence of the velocity on the force value, and on the dimension of the space (1 or 2).
-The force can also be used to move the clump towards a specific position in space, to retrieve a particular location.
+However, the force cannot exceed a critical value above which the clump desintegrates, and the neural activity ceases to be localized.
+We estimate the upper bound on the force in Section \ref{sec:retrieval}.
+A force can also be used to move the clump towards a specific position in space, to retrieve a particular location.
 We show in Section \ref{sec:retrieval} that this mechanism can efficiently drive the clump to the desired position, in a time essentially independent of its initial position in the environment.
 Larger forces make the retrieval time smaller.
-However, the force cannot exceed a critical value above which the clump desintegrates, and the neural activity ceases to be localized.
-We estimate the upper bound on the force in Section \ref{sec:retrieval}.

-Finally we study several biologically inspired mechanisms, including adaptation, theta-related variations of the activity, ... with numerical simulations in Section \ref{sec:add}, and show how those mechanisms affect the diffusion properties of the neural clump.
+Finally we study several biologically inspired mechanisms, including adaptation and theta-related variations of the activity, with numerical simulations in Section \ref{sec:add}, and show how those mechanisms affect the diffusion properties of the neural clump.
 Adaptation seems to be particularly effective to avoid trapping in local minima of the free energy potential.